gamalkevin/lpic-jadi/006_3-3-determine-configure-hardware-commands.md

 - **Linux LKM = modular kernel code, usually drivers**
 - **Windows driver = usually hardware driver**
 - **So yes, when talking about hardware, we can treat LKMs as the Linux equivalent of Windows drivers.**

+### Interesting Notes
+- Many hardware vendors don't provide proper driver (sometimes not even providing it altogether).
+- Nvidia provides closed-source, binary-only drivers; a debatable decision in the community.
+	- There's a community-made one, but doesn't perform as well as Nvidia's proprietary driver.
+- Nowadays, modern hardware accessories tend to be plug and play, since Linux kernel already include a lot of drivers.
+Many are reverse-engineered.

 ---